 which is available as a Keyword Search box at the top of every page see Section 8

-It is recommended that all users, both familiar or unfamiliar with this Library, who are thinking of using a routine from it, read the Introduction to the NAG Library Interface that you are planning to use (Introduction to the NAG Library FL Interface, Introduction to the NAG Library CL Interface, Introduction to the NAG Library CPP Interface and Introduction to the NAG AD Library
+It is recommended that all users, both familiar or unfamiliar with this Library, who are thinking of using a routine from it, read the Introduction to the NAG Library Interface that you are planning to use (Introduction to the NAG Library FL Interface, Introduction to the NAG Library CL Interface and Introduction to the NAG AD Library

 ).
 The NAG FL Interface and NAG CL Interface documents provide you with interface specific advice on the NAG Library documentation, programming advice, error handling, use of long names, input/output, auxiliary routines, error handling, structure of error messages, dynamic memory allocation, licence management, unexpected error, legacy error handling, and calling the Library from other languages.
-The NAG CPP Interface (New at Mark 27.1) describes the new Experimental C++ Interfaces, which are provided for a small subset of the Library to get feedback on the design.
 The AD Library document provides additional advice specific to using NAG AD Library Interfaces.

 When choosing a routine you are recommended to take to the following steps:

 (a)select an appropriate chapter or routine by using the online Keyword and GAMS Search facility;

 (b)read the relevant Chapter Introduction which gives background information about that area of numerical computation, and recommendations on the choice of a routine, including indexes, tables and decision trees;